KasumigaokaUtaha/Programmierung_Uebung/README.md

 # Programmierung_Uebung
-This project contains some exercise in lecture Programmierung-2017WS.
+This project collects some exercise in lecture Programmierung-2017WS.